debops/debops/docs/ansible/roles/ferm/rules.rst

 ``by_role``
   Optional.
-Name of the Ansible role in the format ``ROLE_OWNER.ROLE_NAME`` which is responsable for the rule.
+Name of the Ansible role in the format ``ROLE_OWNER.ROLE_NAME`` which is responsible for the rule.
 This will be included as a comment in the generated rule file.

 Depending on the chosen type, many additional variables are supported.